melosomelo/algorithms/sorting/README.md

 sensitive to its input.
 For example, if the array (the best case) is already sorted, then we will not need to correctly insert any element from `b` into `a`, making it `O(n)`.
-However, if we consider an array in descending order, we still get a `O(n²)` time running time.
+However, if we consider an array in descending order, we still get a `O(n²)` running time.
 In this case, the inner loop will run very much like the inner loop in selection sort, and we can work that time complexity by using the AP sum formula.

 Insertion sort also has a constant memory complexity, as we only need to create some auxiliary variables.